ember-a11y/ember-a11y-testing/README.md

 ## Usage

-Setting up `ember-a11y-testing` in your tests can be done in one of two ways:
+Usage of `ember-a11y-testing` in your tests can be done in one of two ways:

 1. A one-time setup in your tests/test-helper.js file using `setupGlobalA11yHooks`
 1. In individual tests using the `a11yAudit` test helper.